-To support https Web Service connections using HTTP Bridge, the following information need to be specified: Certificate, Certificate Key and Trusted CA. If the URL that is passed from URS to HTTP Bridge starts with https://, HTTP Bridge will try to extract these attributes from the corresponding HTTP Bridge options: def_certificate, def_certificate_key, def_trusted_ca.
-These options are specified in URS's web folder (which is where all other HTTP Bridge options are specified).
+To support HTTPS Web Service connections using HTTP Bridge, the following information need to be specified: Certificate, Certificate Key and Trusted CA.

+If the URL that is passed from URS to HTTP Bridge starts with https://, HTTP Bridge will try to extract these attributes from the parameters of the specific Web Service Object, or if not found, then from the corresponding HTTP Bridge options: def\certificate, def\certificate\key, def\trusted\ca. These options are specified in URS's web folder (which is where all other HTTP Bridge options are specified).